Scared Stiff poster

 The inciting incident occurs at 13 minutes when Mary Carroll asks Larry to help her escape dangerous men pursuing her, pulling him into a dangerous situation involving her inheritance and a haunted castle..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Larry and Myron board the ship to Cuba with Mary, actively choosing to help her despite the danger and leaving their old life behind., moving from reaction to action.
+This demonstrates the protagonist's commitment to Larry and Myron board the ship to Cuba with Mary, actively choosing to help her despite the danger and leaving their old life behind., moving from reaction to action.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, Mary is captured by the villains and faces certain death.
-Larry and Myron are cornered and seemingly out of options, hitting their lowest point., illustrates the protagonist at their lowest point.
+Larry and Myron are cornered and seemingly out of options, hitting their lowest point., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Larry decides to face his fears head-on, using his wits and the castle's supernatural elements against the villains to rescue Mary., demonstrating the transformation achieved throughout the journey.